 I really like that RLT / Motley combo, very bold and still colorful.

-I must say that sometimes I fear that i’ve been somewhat scammed- he comes from a pairing img x albino (not img).
+I must say that sometimes I fear that he was misidentified- he comes from a pairing img x albino (not img).
 Since the img is codominant, sometimes my brain wonders if he didn’t get the whole package- even though he is indeed darkening.

 Again, as you can see (btw thanks for the appreciation, I will report that to him- and he already knows he’s a goregous boy) he’s a quality animal, and the breeder told me that usually takes up to two years for complete darkening.